YitziG/consent-policy/README.md

 ```javascript
 await capsule.setItem('shahata', 123, { category: 'advertising' });
 ```
-This will throw a `COOKIE_CONTENT_DISSALOWED` error if the user has not granted the appropriatte permission.
+This code will throw a `COOKIE_CONTENT_DISSALOWED` error if the user has not granted the appropriate permission.

 Therefore, this line needs to be wrapped in a try/catch block and handled appropriately.